-As you’ll see in my review the figures vs the advertising for these figures is completely inaccurate.
 These figures are not popular and are the cheapest set of all of the Sailor Moon gashapon on the second hand market for various reasons.
-I feel the advertising material for this figure is completely misleading in regards to the visual aesthetics of these figures and tries making up for where they lack.
+I feel the advertising material for these figures is completely misleading in regards to the visual aesthetics of these figures and tries making up for where they lack.

 Assembly and Fit

 Sailor Moon comes in 13 easy to assemble pieces (possibly 12, her bangs appear to be removable, but they appeared to be super glued).
 Like most Sailor Moon gashapon the pieces are rarely tight, but JUST under sized so that you can’t really pick them up and play with them because they fall apart.
 This is mostly an issue along the body, so there are issues at the waist and neck, but I find her boots to be the most difficult.